 Petty crime is a problem in urban areas of Vietnam.
-Unfortunately, tourists and Western expats are often a target for pickpockets in Vietnamese cities like Ho Chi Minh City and Hanoi.
+Unfortunately, tourists and Western expats are often a target for pickpockets in Vietnamese cities such as Ho Chi Minh City and Hanoi.

-Expats should avoid walking alone in secluded areas or being accosted by strangers pretending to be helpful.
-It is also best not to wear expensive looking jewellery or watches, and keep valuables such as cameras and mobile phones out of sight.
+Expats should avoid walking alone in secluded areas.
+It is also best not to wear expensive-looking jewellery or watches and keep valuables such as cameras and mobile phones out of sight.

 Scams in Vietnam